vdhooftcompmet/MS2LDA/CONTRIBUTING.md

-# Contributing to `modern_python`
+# Contributing to MS2LDA

-Thank you for your interest in contributing to `modern_python`!
+Thank you for your interest in contributing to MS2LDA!
 Please take a moment to read this document to understand how you can contribute.

-## Preamble
+## What to Contribute?

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-TODO: ADD YOUR CONDITIONS HERE
+- Share Mass2Motifs to MotifDB
+- Bug fixes and documentation

+### Mass2Motifs

+Mass2Motifs can be added to the online MotifDB by raising an issue following the Mass2Motifs template.
+After we check the minimum required information, we will add it to the online MotifDB.

+### Bug Fixes and Documentation

+We welcome small patches related to bug fixes and documentation at any time.
+All submissions require review.
+We use GitHub pull requests for this purpose.

+### I Have an Idea for a Bigger Improvement

+If you are a student, we welcome B.Sc. and M.Sc. students to work during an internship or thesis on MS2LDA under our supervision.
+Otherwise, we are also open to cooperating with everyone else.
+Please contact one of the maintainers (Rosina Torres Ortega, Jonas Dietrich) or Justin van der Hooft in both cases.